acumos/proto-viewer/docs/developer-guide.rst

 ======

-The proto-viewer enables viewing of binary-encoded protocol buffer messages passed among elements of a composite solution.
+The proto-viewer enables viewing of binary-encoded protocol buffer messages passed among elements of a composite solution by the runtime orchestrator component.
 To display message content the proto-viewer must parse the binary message using a protocol buffer message definition file.
 Those files are obtained dynamically by the proto-viewer from network sources.

 Messages are passed to the proto-viewer by the Acumos blueprint orchestrator component, also known as the model connector.
-The model connector makes HTTP POST calls to deliver a copy of each message to the proto-viewer along with details about the message definition.
+The model connector makes HTTP POST calls to deliver a copy of each message to the proto-viewer along with some details about the message definition.

 Each message POST-ed to the proto-viewer must contain only binary Protocol-Buffer